saadbess/node-blog/README.md

 # node-blog
-A simple blogging system in Node
+A simple blogging system using Node, Express, MongoDB and Monk.